-Courses: Social Sciences (sosc)

-- 24000-24100.
-Introduction to Russian Civilization I, II. (=HIST 13900-14000, RUSS 25100-25200) It is recommended that students begin with the first course in this sequence.
+Courses: Social Sciences (sosc) 24000-24100.
+Introduction to Russian Civilization I, II. (=HIST 13900-14000, RUSS 25100-25200) Taking these courses in sequence is recommended but not required.
 This sequence meets the general education requirement in civilization studies.
 R. Hellie.
 Autumn, Winter.
-Offered 2007-08; not offered 2006-07. - 26400.
-The Russian Law Code (Ulozhenie) of 1649. (=FNDL 25400, HIST 23600/33600, LLSO 25400) R. Hellie.
-Winter. - 29000.
-History and the Russian Novel. (=HIST 23601/33601, RUSS 25100-25200) R. Hellie.
-Autumn, 2006. - 29700.
+29700.
 Independent Study in the Social Sciences.
 PQ: Consent of instructor and senior adviser.
 Students are required to submit the College Reading and Research Course Form.
-Autumn, Winter, Spring. - 29900.
+Autumn, Winter, Spring.
+29900.
 B.A.
 Paper in Russian Civilization.
 PQ: Consent of instructor and program chairman.
 Students are required to submit the College Reading and Research Course Form.
 Summer, Autumn, Winter, Spring.